Renovation and Construction at Disney’s Polynesian Resort

 Based on Steve’s most recent material, here’s what’s going on at the Polynesian:

-- Tahiti and Rapa Nui are untouched most likely because they will become part of the DVC offering at the Polynesian.
-Previous reports that DVC at the Poly would also include a couple of five story buildings east and west, and a new pool, seem off, and/or on hold.
+- Tahiti, Tokelau and Rapa Nui are being converted into a DVC offering at the Polynesian.
+Previous reports that DVC at the Poly would also include a couple of five story buildings east and west, and a new pool, seem off.

-- Construction associated with adding DVC Grand Villas as bungalows on pilings above the Seven Sea Lagoon started in 2013 and is continuing.
+- Construction associated with adding DVC bungalows on pilings above the Seven Sea Lagoon started in 2013 and is continuing.

-- Steve thinks further construction affecting the Great Ceremonial house and the area directly north of it through the main pool area and out to the beach may be beginning as soon as August 2014, and may take a while.
-The Great Ceremonial House, Steve believes, will be renovated in stages, and the water feature in the lobby will be taken out.
+- Construction affecting the Great Ceremonial house began in 2014.
+The Great Ceremonial House will be renovated in stages, and the water feature in the lobby will be taken out.

-None of this, to me, is a big enough deal to suggest that the Polynesian is no longer the best choice for first time families who can afford it.
-It still is the best choice.
+None of this, to me, is a big enough deal to suggest that the Polynesian is a bad choice for first time families who can afford it.
+But it is not as good a choice as it was before the construction began.
+If you have any doubts, don’t stay here.
+See this for alternatives.